Click here to apply to PI4 for Summer 2018.

 2. Computational Mathematics Bootcamp

-Location: 159 Altgeld Hall has been booked 9am-1pm each day
+Location: 159 Altgeld Hall (room booked in mornings)

-The program is a “Research Experience for Graduate Students” style endeavor: after a series of introductory lectures, the students form small groups (2-5 people) to work on open-ended, interconnected problems.
-Students will work during the first three weeks on models for “Bias and homophily in professional hierarchies” (building on this paper).
-Then the groups will change around for the second three weeks, tackling problems on “Models of social group competition” (where references include this and this).
+The program is a “Research Experience for Graduate Students” style endeavor: after a series of introductory lectures, the students form small groups (2-5 people) to work on open-ended interconnected problems.

 Overview.
 The goal is to guide students through the transition from working on “canned” problems to tackling open-ended problems and formulating the problems themselves.
 We expect the group work to involve a mixture of computational experiments (to generate conjectures) and theory (to prove them).

 One of the draws of combinatorics is its ability to draw on, motivate, and even push forward diverse areas of mathematics and computer science.
 The focus of this program will be to study the methods of analytic combinatorics – a field drawing inspiration from complex analysis, differential geometry, and algebraic geometry – from the perspective of computer algebra.

 Students will begin by learning the underlying theory and implementing algorithms which have been previously described at a theoretical level.
 Later, students will engage with open problems of both a theoretical and computational nature, and examine new applications of this fast-growing theory.
 A wide range of problems of varying difficulty will be available for students with different backgrounds.